dask/dask/docs/source/ghost.rst

 *  Sliding sum/mean/max, ...
 *  Search for image motifs like a Gaussian blob that might span the border of a block
-*  Evalute a partial derivative
+*  Evaluate a partial derivative
 *  Play the game of Life_

 Dask.array supports these operations by creating a new dask.array where each